michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 87. You are developing an application that uses Azure Blob storage.
 The application must read the transaction logs of all the changes that occur to the blobs and the blob metadata in the storage account for auditing purposes.
 The changes must be in the order in which they occurred, include only create, update, delete, and copy operations and be retained for compliance reasons.
 You need to process the transaction logs asynchronously.
-What should you do?
-Enable the change feed on the storage account and process all changes for available events.
-Change feed support in Azure Blob Storage
+What should you do? <b>Enable the change feed on the storage account and process all changes for available events. </b> Change feed support in Azure Blob Storage
 The purpose of the change feed is to provide transaction logs of all the changes that occur to the blobs and the blob metadata in your storage account.
 The change feed provides ordered, guaranteed, durable, immutable, read-only log of these changes.
 Client applications can read these logs at any time, either in streaming or in batch mode.
 The change feed enables you to build efficient and scalable solutions that process change events that occur in your Blob Storage account at a low cost.

 88. You are developing an Azure Function App that processes images that are uploaded to an Azure Blob container.
 Images must be processed as quickly as possible after they are uploaded, and the solution must minimize latency.
 You create code to process images when the
 Function App is triggered.
 You need to configure the Function App.
-What should you do?
-Use a Consumption plan.
-Configure the Function App to use an Azure Blob Storage trigger.
-The Blob storage trigger starts a function when a new or updated blob is detected.
+What should you do? <b>Use a Consumption plan.
+Configure the Function App to use an Azure Blob Storage trigger.</b> The Blob storage trigger starts a function when a new or updated blob is detected.
 The blob contents are provided as input to the function.
 The Consumption plan limits a function app on one virtual machine (VM) to 1.5 GB of memory.

+89. You are configuring a development environment for your team.
+You deploy the latest Visual Studio image from the Azure Marketplace to your Azure subscription.
+The development environment requires several software development kits (SDKs) and third-party components to support application development across the organization.
+You install and customize the deployed virtual machine (VM) for your development team.
+The customized VM must be saved to allow provisioning of a new team member development environment.
+You need to save the customized VM for future provisioning.
+Generalize the VM - Azure PowerShell </br>
+Store images - Azure Blob Storage

+90. You are preparing to deploy a website to an Azure Web App from a GitHub repository.
+The website includes static content generated by a script.
+You plan to use the Azure Web App continuous deployment feature.
+You need to run the static generation script before the website starts serving traffic.
+Add the path to the static content generation tool to WEBSITE_RUN_FROM_PACKAGE setting in the host.json file. and Create a file named .deployment in the root of the repository that calls a script which generates the static content and deploys the website.

+91. You are developing an application to use Azure Blob storage.
+You have configured Azure Blob storage to include change feeds.
+A copy of your storage account must be created in another region.
+Data must be copied from the current storage account to the new storage account directly between the storage servers.
+You need to create a copy of the storage account in another region and copy the data.
+* create a new template deployment
+* export a resource manager template
+* modify the template by changing the storage account name and region
+* deploy the template to create a new storage account in the target region
+* use azcopy to copy the data to the new storage account